 MORE KNIFE-COMBAT TECHNIQUES!

-The article you’ve just read was featured in the book The Ultimate Guide to Knife Combat, which features two decades of experience from the world’s top knife experts.
+This was featured in the e-book The Ultimate Guide to Knife Combat, which features two decades of experience from the world’s top knife experts.
 Authors include Ernest Emerson, Hank Hayes, Jim Wagner, David E. Steele, Erin Vunak, James LaFond, Richard Ryan, Bob Orlando, Joel Huncar and many others!
 Learn everything you need to know about fighting with — or against — a blade.